paulmillr/micro-eth-signer/README.md

 #### SSZ parsing

 Simple serialize (SSZ) is the serialization method used on the Beacon Chain.
+We support EIP-7495 stable containers.

-We implement RLP in just 900 lines of code, powered by [packed](https://github.com/paulmillr/micro-packed):
+The implementation is very small, around 1500 lines of code, and is powered by [packed](https://github.com/paulmillr/micro-packed):

 ```ts
 import * as ssz from 'micro-eth-signer/ssz';